EXERLOG/exer_log/README.md

 - Progressive overload tracking

 Workout Planner:
-- the ability to set up a workout plan for future workouts The thinking here is that this can become a way for people to create workouts and share them with each other.
+- The ability to set up a workout plan for future workouts

+The thinking here is that this can become a way for people to create workouts and share them with each other.
 Let's say that a json workout template can be imported in the app so that you can perform that workout.
 This might be a really good way for trainers to create long term workout plans for their athletes.

 Body metrics: